 100% renewable energy supply

-In 2019 the Council began purchasing REGOs, which certify that 100% of the electricity is uses is from a renewable source.
-This means that electricity purchased by the Council is very low carbon.
+Renewable Energy Guarantees of Origin (REGOs), which certify that 100% of the electricity is uses is from a renewable source.
+This means that electricity purchased by the council is very low carbon.

 Merton has made one of the largest efficiency savings across London boroughs through a long running LED replacement programme.
 80% of lamp columns now uses highly efficient LED bulbs.
 LEDs will continue to replace standard bulbs until all streetlights are efficient.